grand-mother/grand-radiomorphing/README.md

  - hand over magnetic field configuration as parameter
  - include CoREAS output directly as possible input
  - decouple Askaryan and Geomagnetic component
+ - re-write the critical parts in a lower level language, e.g. C or ispc (in order do exploit CPU vectorisation) or to target GPUs.
+ - use the new coordinates transforms from the GRAND packag (already implemented in C).

 ## License